coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Tuning these per application are really important for deployments.
 It effects rollout time and availability at the expense of resource consumption.

+^ Looking at this YAML, you can see I have 4 replicas and a 50% surge.

 ```yaml
 apiVersion: apps/v1